apache/parquet-site/content/en/blog/features/alp_encoding.md

 The core idea that ALP utilizes is that a lot of data that is represented as FLOAT/DOUBLE is not *real* FLOAT/DOUBLE and was originally DECIMAL that can be represented with an integer and an exponent.
 Let's follow the logic with a simple example.

+{{% alert title="Example" color="info" %}}
-> 8.0605 can't be physically represented in [IEEE 754](https://ieeexplore.ieee.org/document/8766229) as is, and is instead approximated as 8.06049999999999933209.
+8.0605 can't be physically represented in [IEEE 754](https://ieeexplore.ieee.org/document/8766229) as is, and is instead approximated as 8.06049999999999933209.

->
-> To find the smallest representation you take the value and brute-force search over exponents, computing `significand = round(value × 10^e)`.
+To find the smallest representation you take the value and brute-force search over exponents, computing `significand = round(value × 10^e)`.

->
-> For this value it arrives at significand 80605 with exponent 4.
+For this value it arrives at significand 80605 with exponent 4.
+{{% /alert %}}

 To improve compression ALP stores a single exponent per vector vs storing one per value.
 To increase coverage of the algorithm using a larger exponent is preferable.
 This introduces another issue of integers containing too many trailing 0-digits and reducing compression.

 ALP solves this by introducing a factor and using it to get rid of as many trailing zeros as possible.

+{{% alert title="Example" color="info" %}}
-> We have a vector with multiple values.
+We have a vector with multiple values.
 The exponent is trying to capture as many values as possible.
 The value with the highest precision needs exponent 14.

->
-> That makes 8.06049999999999933209 represented as 806050000000000.
+That makes 8.06049999999999933209 represented as 806050000000000.

->
-> ALP then searches for a factor to get rid of as many trailing zeros as possible for all values within the vector losslessly.
+ALP then searches for a factor to get rid of as many trailing zeros as possible for all values within the vector losslessly.
 It happens to be 10.

->
-> The encoded value can be calculated via `significand = round(value × 10^e × 10^-f)`.
+The encoded value can be calculated via `significand = round(value × 10^e × 10^-f)`.

->
-> This makes our value 80605 with e = 14 and f = 10 for this vector.
+This makes our value 80605 with e = 14 and f = 10 for this vector.
+{{% /alert %}}

 To make sure that the encoded value still represents the FLOAT/DOUBLE value losslessly we round trip each value during this step.

+{{% alert title="Example" color="info" %}}
-> Decoding applies the inverse formula `value = significand × 10^f × 10^-e`.
+Decoding applies the inverse formula `value = significand × 10^f × 10^-e`.

->
-> `80605 × 10^10 × 10^-14 = 8.06049999999999933209`
+`80605 × 10^10 × 10^-14 = 8.06049999999999933209`

->
-> The result matches the stored double exactly: the value round-trips losslessly.
+The result matches the stored double exactly: the value round-trips losslessly.
+{{% /alert %}}

 Some values don't survive the round-trip.
 Instead, they are written to the exception array at the end of the vector.
 The exceptions positions are stored prior to the exception array.